 Acrylic Cake Stenciling Molds

 Acrylic cake stenciling molds are made of food grade acrylic and they produce beautiful designs.
 You can use royal icing or airbrush with acrylic cake stenciling molds.
-No matter the medium you want to use, there are tutorials and instructions that would help you.
+But no matter the medium you want to use, there are tutorials and instructions that would help you.

-Here’s a little tip for using both mediums with acrylic cake stenciling molds:
+Here are a few tips for using both mediums with acrylic cake stenciling molds:

 Tips for Using Royal Icing and Acrylic Cake Stenciling Molds